NeverwinterMoon/react-xml-viewer/README.md

 ```

 ## Run with typescript
-If you have difficulties to run with typescript declare module 'react-xml-viewer' to react-app-env.d.ts
+If you have difficulties to run with typescript declare module 'react-xml-viewer-2' to react-app-env.d.ts

 ## License